The definition of a retail campaign

 Put yourself in the shoes of your customer

 This might be the best advice we will give you.
 Put yourself in the shoes of your targeted customer.
 Do you like the campaign?
 Do you understand it, and would you share it?
-Look at things like the copy, pictures, colours, feeling of it – the whole shebang!
+Look at things like the copy, pictures, colors, feeling of it – the whole shebang!
 Do you love it?
 You have a winner.

 Did you reach your goal?
 If not – evaluate what you could have done differently.
 If you did – yay!
 Analyze the results nitty-gritty style, and use the goodies to make the next campaign even better.
-To be able to do this effectively, you need a platform that gives you all the data you need to follow up on all the matrics – in one place.
+To be able to do this effectively, you need a platform that gives you all the data you need to follow up on all the metrics – in one place.

-To leave you feeling a little bit more inspired, here’s an example of a campaign that created an online buzz:
+To leave you feeling a little bit more inspired, here’s an example of a retail campaign that created an online buzz:

 - Carlsberg – probably not the best beer in the world.
 The beer company relaunched in 2019 and communicated that they are probably not the best beer company in the world (but better than before).
-It has been received as their most honest campaigns.
+It has been received as their most honest campaign.
 And Carlsberg admits that they were too focused on quantity, not quality, before the relaunch.
 They analyzed what their customers needed and were brave enough to create an honest, human campaign.